| Rebecca Mercuri, Ph.D. |

 |

-| The articles linked below in my writings section provide an illustration of the magnitude of problems encountered with electronic voting equipment and offer some suggested solutions.
+The articles linked below in my writings section provide an illustration of the magnitude of problems encountered with electronic voting equipment and offer some suggested solutions.
 My analyses are based on computer science and engineering facts, and are not politically motivated.
-Please read these materials carefully before contacting me for further clarification or assistance. |
+Please try to read some of the *red starred* materials before contacting me for further clarification or assistance. |

 Election officials in world democracies often want to believe that the situations in the USA are dissimilar to those in their own countries.
 Although laws and procedures may be different, the computer introduces universal vulnerabilities to privacy, accuracy, and security in elections.
 All democratic nations should be advised to use caution in their deployment of new systems, and avoid those products that do not produce a voter-verified paper audit trail.